noobiwankenoobi/tictactoe-gameproject-ross/planning.md

 -Randomize whether user or player 2 goes first at the beginning of each game -Show below the board whose turn it (highlight around their name maybe)

--Have each cell be a clickable button
+-Have each cell be clickable, sparking an event
--Have clicking a button enter either "X" or "O" depending on whose turn it is -Each cell on the board has an index number, ranging 0-8, left to right, top to bottom -Each cell can only have 3 states: 1 (for X placements), -1 (for O placements), or undefined (empty) -Each time a cell is clicked and a value/character entered, it can no longer be clicked (clicking does nothing)
+-Have clicking a button enter either "X" or "O" depending on whose turn it is, change turn after click -Each cell on the board has an index number, ranging 0-8, left to right, top to bottom -Each cell can only have 3 states: 1 (for X placements), -1 (for O placements), or undefined (empty) -Each time a cell is clicked and a value/character entered, it can no longer be clicked (clicking does nothing)